cfgauss/r-novice-gapminder/_extras/guide.md

 5 main data types: `double`, `integer`, `complex`, `logical`, and `character`.

 ~~~
 typeof(3.14)
 ~~~
 {: .r}

 A `double`, also referred to as a *floating point number*, is how R stores numeric values by default.

 ~~~
 typeof(1L)
 ~~~
 {: .r}

 To use an `integer` value in R, we use the L to tell R that this value is an integer value.
 Without the L, R would store this value as a `double`.

 ~~~
 typeof(1+1i)
 ~~~
 {: .r}

 R can also support `complex` values as well.
-Unless you are doing mathematical analyses or complicated transformations, chances are you will not encounter this data type very often.
+Unless you are doing mathematical analyses, chances are you will not encounter this data type very often.

 ~~~
 typeof(TRUE)
 ~~~
 {: .r}

 ~~~
 [1] "logical"
 ~~~
 {: .output}

 `Logical` data types are particularly helpful in subsetting data frames and other types of data manipulation.
 We will explore this concept more later.